Chinmaya-HSN/Lead-Score-Case-Study-X-Education/README.md

    - Tuning hyperparameters to optimize model performance.
    - Model Diagnosis Using Probability Calibration, ROC AUC Curve, Precision-Recall Curve

+4. **Model Evaluation**:
+   - Assessing the performance of the trained models using cross-validation and validation datasets.
+   - Analyzing metrics such as accuracy, precision, sensitivity, and specificity to gauge model effectiveness.
+6. **Model Interpretation:**
+   - Interpreting the coefficients of the logistic regression model to understand the impact of features on lead conversion.
+   - Identifying key predictors of conversion and providing actionable insights for lead prioritization.

-4. **Lead Scoring**:
+7. **Lead Scoring**:
    - Assigning lead scores based on the probability of conversion predicted by the model.

-5. **Deployment**:
-   - Integrating the lead scoring model into X Education's sales process.
-   - Providing recommendations on lead prioritization and communication strategies.

 ## Files Description
 - `X_Education_Lead_Scoring.ipynb`: Jupyter Notebook containing the code for data preprocessing, feature engineering, model building, and lead scoring.
-- `data/Leads.csv.csv`: CSV file containing the dataset with past leads' attributes and conversion outcomes.
+- `Leads.csv.csv`: CSV file containing the dataset with past leads' attributes and conversion outcomes.
-- `data/Leads Data Dictionary.xlsx`: Excel file providing a data dictionary explaining the attributes in the dataset.
+- `Leads Data Dictionary.xlsx`: Excel file providing a data dictionary explaining the attributes in the dataset.

 ## Getting Started
 To run the lead scoring model: